dcwbrown/dwire-debug/ReadMe.md

 operation and provides power rails, making it easy to program and debug an ATtiny out of circuit.

+@a-v-s also reports that he has successfully used a CH340 based adapter on ArchLinux (kernel version 4.12.8-2-ARCH) using the default driver (ch341).

 (CP210x based UARTs don't support Windows/Linux APIs for selecting custom baud rates and I haven't had any success with them.
 Both the PL2303 based UARTS i have tried didn't work at all for any purpose - I don't know if a good PL2303